AndrewKeig/express-validation/README.md

 ## Changelog

+0.6.0: `Joi` dependency moved to `peerDependencies`, it has to be installed at the same depth as `express-validation`.
+This is to avoid having to bump library version to update `Joi`.

 0.5.0: `req` objects gets parsed. `Joi` validates the `body`, `params`, `query`, `headers` or `cookies` and returns a Javascript Object.

 0.4.5: support for `Joi.ref` inside arrays, refer to #17 for an example